|Name||St. Francis Sunken Lands WMA|

 - This area is in the St. Francis Flood Prone Region.
 Click here for details.

-- Waterfowl hunting ends at noon on all lands, public or private, within the St. Francis flood control main levees from Highway 412 east of Paragould south to Highway 63 at Marked Tree.
+- Waterfowl hunting ends at noon on all public land and inholdings (private land completely surrounded by public land) within the St. Francis flood control main levees from Highway 412 east of Paragould south to Highway 63 at Marked Tree.
+Hunters on private land within the flood control levees that is not completely surrounded by public land may waterfowl hunt 30 minutes before sunrise until sunset.

 - The Snowden Field Waterfowl Rest Area levee is open to foot traffic around the north end of the unit to allow access to public land.